LWL-cpu/RAG-Instruct/README.md

   ```

 **2. Download Exemplar Datasets.**
-We utilize preprocessed passage data from DPR and embeddings generated using Contriever-MSMARCO:
+We utilize preprocessed passage data from DPR and embeddings generated using [Contriever](https://github.com/facebookresearch/contriever) :

 We utilize several high-quality datasets as exemplars, including: